harshrajbedi/Cisco-Packet-Tracer-Projects/Basic Projects/Static Configurations on Routers/README.md

 We successfully ping with 0% loss.

 ##### COMMANDS USED IN THIS CONFIGURATION
-en - used to enable the CLI mode conf t - used to enter the configuration mode int (interface_name) - example [int fa0/1] used to enter into a specific interface ip address (ip_add) (subnet_mask) - used to assign ip to a interface show ip int brief - to show ip addresses on all the interfaces show ip route - to show all the ip routes on this router
+en - used to enable the CLI mode, conf t - used to enter the configuration mode, int (interface_name) - example [int fa0/1] used to enter into a specific interface, ip address (ip_add) (subnet_mask) - used to assign ip to a interface, show ip int brief - to show ip addresses on all the interfaces, show ip route - to show all the ip routes on this router